OpenGenderTracking/globalnamedata/README.md

 `RCurl` and `gdata` will introduce external dependencies, namely Curl and perl (nearly any version in reasonable use will work).
 On *NIX systems this shouldn't present a problem as both should already be installed.

+Packages may be installed by typing `install.packages(c("XML", "RCurl", "gdata", "plyr", "reshape2"))` into the R console.
+The package installer will determine and install package dependencies as needed.
+Information on installing R packages is [here](http://cran.r-project.org/doc/manuals/R-admin.html#Installing-packages).
 Each package need only be installed once in an R environment and will persist across sessions.
-[Installing R packages](http://cran.r-project.org/doc/manuals/R-admin.html#Installing-packages).

-Packages may be by typing `install.packages(c("XML", "RCurl", "gdata", "plyr", "reshape2"))` into the R console.
-The package installer will determine and install package dependencies as needed.

 ### Classification